You are here

 Our commitment to achieving the department's strategic priorities is articulated through:

-The health landscape is complicated and dynamic.
-In response to this changing environment, we continue to innovate to improve our business processes, including through better use of the data provided by our stakeholders and improved data analytics.
+The health landscape is complex and dynamic.
+In response to this changing environment, we continue to innovate to improve our business processes through the better use of the data provided by our stakeholders and improved data analytics.

 Scientific advancements such as new cancer treatments and personalised medicine, and new technologies including custom device manufacture (3D printing), continue to bring opportunities for Australians.
 They also require a regulatory framework that is contemporary, adaptable and supports innovation.
 Our challenge is to capitalise on advancements in technology while ensuring that regulation is appropriate to manage risk.

-In 2018-19 we will increase our engagement with patients, consumers and health professionals by strengthening relationships with representative peak bodies.
+In 2019-20 we will continue to increase our engagement with patients, consumers and health professionals by strengthening relationships with representative peak bodies.
 To assist consumers in making informed choices, we will continue to identify opportunities to make information about therapeutic goods publically available, where appropriate.
-To remain competitive globally and to reduce duplication in the regulatory review of products we will also continue to collaborate with our international regulatory counterparts on information and work sharing activities and assess opportunities to align regulatory requirements that support global access to safe, effective therapeutic goods.
+To remain competitive globally and to reduce duplication in the regulatory review of products, we will also continue to collaborate with our international regulatory counterparts on information and work sharing activities and assess opportunities to align regulatory requirements that support global access to safe, effective therapeutic goods.